ankraft/ACME-oneM2M-CSE/README.md

 ### Developing Nodes and AEs

-You can develop your own components by following the pattern of those two components:
+You can develop your own components that technically run inside the CSE themselves by following the pattern of those two components:

 - Implement a class with either *AEBase* or *NodeBase* as a base class.
 This will create an &lt;AE> or &lt;node> resource for you.
 -  Implement a worker method and start it in the *\_\_init\_\_()* method.
 This method is called regularly in the background.
 This worker method can implement the main functionality of the &lt;AE> or &lt;node>.